 My son runs the hurdles in track and field.
-When he first starting running them a couple of years ago, I was nervous, but I knew he could do it because he is very athletic and adventurous.
-He was confident he could do it.
-The very first track meet he fell but hopped right up and kept going.
+When he first started running them a couple of years ago, I was nervous, but I knew he could do it because he is very athletic and adventurous.
+He wasn't nervous at all but confident he could do it.
+The very first track meet he fell on his but hopped right up and kept going.
 He hurt his collar bone but he wanted to do it again.
 He researched and watched videos on YouTube of Olympians running hurdles.
 He practiced his form and hasn't fell on hurdles in the last two years.
 His feet don't touch the hurdles when he is leaping over them.
 He always runs the same race, which is the 100 meter hurdles.
 He is very comfortable with them that now he just works on getting faster.

 The other day the coach had him to run 200 meter hurdles.
 I was confident he could do it.
 He was nervous this time.
 He, once again, watched videos and practiced.
 He was anxious about the 200 meter up until it was time to get out there.

 The 200 meter hurdles race is a lot different than the 100 meter.
 The hurdles are spread out and there is a curve involved.
 I said my prayer that I pray before all of his races when I see when the commentator says, "on you mark."